 Grievances

 Title I, Part 423, Subpart M of the regulation includes regulations that require Part D Sponsors to maintain grievance information.
 Part D Sponsors will be responsible for reporting data related to grievances received.
 According to MMA statute, a grievance is any complaint or dispute, other than one that involves a coverage determination, expressing dissatisfaction with any aspect of the operations, activities, or behavior of a Part D organization, regardless of whether remedial action is requested.
 Sponsors should not consider requests for coverage determinations, exceptions, or redeterminations as grievances.
 Sponsors should not report general inquiries or questions as grievances.
-Complaints captured in the CTM should be excluded from these data.
+Grievances, regardless if they are also reported in the Complaints Tracking Module (CTM), should be reported.
+Plans should not report their CTM records to CMS as their grievance logs.
 Plans should not dismiss or exclude any grievances filed by beneficiaries or their appointed representatives from this reporting section.

 Grievance data, requested herein by CMS, should be reported based on the date the grievance was received by the Sponsor, and not based on the date the event or incident that precipitated the grievance occurred.
 Multiple grievances by a single complainant should be tracked, followed, and reported as separate grievances.